-UPDATED October 10, 2018: The SPO, in partnership with the University of Toronto Schools (UTS), is pleased to present another in its series of acclaimed Composer Workshops, designed to support composers developing their writing for winds.
+UPDATED September 4, 2019: The SPO, in partnership with the University of Toronto Schools (UTS), is pleased to present another in its series of acclaimed New Generation Composers Workshops, designed to support composers developing their writing for winds.

 MENTORING: During the writing process, each participating composer will be paired with a mentor composer, who will provide advice on the writing of the piece, orchestration, score and part preparation, as well as aspects of career development.
 SPO Music Director, Mr. Ronald Royer, will also provide valuable feedback for each composer.

-READING SESSION: Completed pieces will be read by Mr. Royer (Conductor) and the Winds of the Scarborough Philharmonic Orchestra on WEDNESDAY, MARCH 27, 2019 (6:00 pm – 8:30 pm) AT THE UNIVERSITY OF TORONTO SCHOOLS (30 Humbert Street, Toronto, ON).
+READING SESSION: Completed pieces will be read by Mr. Royer (Conductor) and performed by the Winds of the Scarborough Philharmonic Orchestra on a DATE TO BE ANNOUNCED at THE UNIVERSITY OF TORONTO SCHOOLS (30 Humbert Street, Toronto, ON).